 Step 5: Use a Serum

 Protect the skin against free radical damage, early signs of aging, and other issues by using a serum.
 Serums contain nourishing ingredients in high concentrations so they’re particularly effective in treating various skin concerns.
 Vitamin C is useful for reducing inflammation and increasing collagen production while niacinamide, also known as vitamin B3, helps improve skin elasticity, minimize the appearance of pore size, and reduce signs of aging.
-If you have dry skin, look for a serum containing hyaluronic acid, which is an ulta-hydrating ingredient that helps quench thirsty skin and retain moisture.
-Find hyaluronic acid and other hydrating ingredients in Drink It Up, our oil-free serum designed to deliver an immediate surge of hydration while continuously releasing moisture all day or all night.
+If you have dry skin, look for a serum containing ultra-hydrating ingredients that helps quench thirsty skin and retain moisture.
+Drink It Up, our oil-free hydrating serum, is designed to deliver an immediate surge of hydration while continuously releasing moisture all day or all night.
 Uneven skin tone?
 Look for a serum containing licorice root, like Zen, to soothe skin and fade hyperpigmentation.

 Let's Get Zen